realderekstevens/YourStockForecast/content.en/_index.md

 - Model submission files after [example.md](example.md).
 Put them in the 'content/' folder.
 - File names should be the date of the citation in the format of YYYY/MM/DD.
 - Article must be a direct citation.

+## Current Goals

+Right now there is a strong drive to work on articles and stats relating to the American Great Depression and convert that over to multiple different languages.